Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Commander Format (EDG)

-I absolutely love playing Commander format!
-When doing so, players pick one legendary creature (some Planeswalkers work as well) to serve as your commander, a card available to you throughout your match.
-Additionally, your deck consists of a whopping 100 cards, only one copy of each card (besides basic lands) is allowed per deck, and you can only use the colors of your commander in your deck.
+When playing Commander in Magic, players pick one legendary creature (some Planeswalkers work as well) to serve as their Commander, a card available throughout the match.
+Additionally, your deck consists of a whopping 100 cards, but only one copy of each card is allowed per deck (excluding basic lands), and you can only use the colors of your deck's Commander.

-I enjoy Commander because its one-per-deck condition diversifies matches, ensuring there's always something new with each draw.
-Today we'll examine six awesome mono-green Commanders for anyone looking to harness the power of the forests!
+I favor Commander because its one-per-deck condition diversifies matches, ensuring there's always something new with each draw.
+Today we'll examine six awesome mono-green Commanders for anyone looking to harness the power of forests!